bjmingyang/iDRAC-Ansible-module/docs/EnumerateEventFilters.md

 ## Synopsis

-Used to get a lising of all the Event Filters
+Used to get a lising of all the Event Filters.
+The Notification field shows which PossibleNotifications are on.

 ## Requirements